Dr Mark Glynn (T) 353 1 700 6181 (E) email@example.com

 Lisa is currently managing the roll out of the Loop Reflect Learning Portfolio for faculty and students across DCU.
+She is founder of EportfolioIreland, Irelands first eportfolio community of practice and was invited as keynote speaker to the Empowering Eportfolio Process conference in Dublin in 2017.
+Additionally, she has authored a chapter on integrating impactful eportfolio practice in the Catalyst in Action book due to be published in 2018.
 Prior to that, she led the What Works and Why project to promote digital literacies in conjunction Athlone Institute of Technology, Dundalk Institute of Technology and Maynooth University.
 Lisa has also worked as the learning designer on a cross institutional project with DCU, the RCSI and University of Malawi developing a blended learning Masters in Community Systems Health Research delivered to students in Malawi.

 Lisa previously taught Technology Enhanced Learning and Information Systems at the National College of Ireland(NCI), Griffith College and IBAT College.
 Lisa’s educational background includes an undergraduate degree in Business & IT , post graduate qualifications in Teaching & Learning and a Masters degree in Applied Elearning.
 Additionally, she is a Google Certified Educator Level 1 and Microsoft Office Expert.